Puppeteer MCP server

 Stats

-The Puppeteer MCP server provides browser automation capabilities that allow large language models to interact with web pages, take screenshots, and execute JavaScript in a real browser environment.
-It enables AI assistants to navigate websites, fill forms, and capture visual content from the web.
+The Puppeteer MCP server provides browser automation capabilities, allowing LLMs to interact with web pages, take screenshots, and execute JavaScript in a real browser environment.
+It essentially gives AI models the ability to control a web browser programmatically.

 {